 Living in Vancouver, you will experience a much more temperate climate than in the rest of the country.
 Sheltered by the mountains in the east and tempered by warm ocean currents, the city has very mild winters.
 Snow is rare, especially in places close to or at sea level.

 Basic medical care for people living in Vancouver is covered by the Medical Services Plan of British Columbia (MSP).
 The MSP is financed by taxes and transfers from the federal government.
-In addition, there are monthly premiums to be paid by every insured person living in Vancouver, based on family size and income.
-Currently, monthly premiums range from $64.00 for one person to $128 for a family of three or more.
+In addition, there are monthly premiums to be paid by every insured person, based on family size and income.
+Currently, monthly premiums range from $66.50 for one person to $133 for a family of three or more.

-Expatriates living in Vancouver are also eligible for MSP-coverage, provided that their work permit is valid for more than 6 months.
+Expatriates living in Vancouver are also eligible for MSP-coverage, provided that their work permit is valid for more than six months.
 However, there is a three-month waiting period for newly-arrived residents before they can be included.
-It is therefore important to (1) apply for MSP immediately after your arrival and (2) get private health care coverage for the first three months you will be living in Vancouver.
+It is therefore important to (1) apply for MSP immediately after your arrival and (2) get private healthcare coverage for the first three months.

-For expats living in Vancouver who are covered by the MSP, basic medical care is free.
+For expats covered by the MSP, basic medical care is free.
 This includes general practitioner and specialist treatment, diagnostic x-ray and laboratory services, surgery and maternity care.
 Physicians are normally paid directly by the MSP.
 If a physician has opted out of the MSP, patients have to pay for medical services, but can claim reimbursement for benefits covered by insurance afterwards.

 However, patients must pay for additional treatment such as dental care, prescription medication, physiotherapy and chiropractics.
-Many employers, however, offer extended health care benefit plans to expat employees living in Vancouver.
+Many employers, however, offer extended healthcare benefit plans to expat employees.
 These may cover some or all of the abovementioned treatments.

-One of the many amenities that come with living in Vancouver is the high standard of health care.
+One of the many benefits that come with living in Vancouver is the high standard of healthcare.
 The city has some of the province’s best hospitals, for example British Columbia’s most renowned children’s hospital as well as the BC Women’s Hospital and Health Centre.
 The latter is devoted primarily to women’s health and newborns.

 While you are living in Vancouver, your first contact in case of illness is usually your family doctor.
 To see any type of specialist, a referral from a general practitioner is required.
-Word of mouth from other expats currently living in Vancouver is usually the surest way to find a good family doctor.
-You can also check the Family Physician-Finder provided by the College of Physicians and Surgeons of British Columbia.
+Word of mouth from other expats is usually the surest way to find a good family doctor.
+You can also check the family physician finder provided by the College of Physicians and Surgeons of British Columbia.